aryaghan-mutum/programming_commands/emacs/emacs-cheatsheet.md

 #### emacs basics
 - Hold the Control/Meta key followed by the next character.
 Some computers do not have `<Meta>` key, therefore try `<Esc>` key.
+- Elisp: Transform human readable code into compiled byte code by setting the command: `byte-compile-file`.
+Compiled byte code is stored in a file that has `.elc` format not `.el`

+- `eval-last-sexp`

+- `fill-column`

 | Commands 		| Description 		          | Lisp procedure 	  		 |
 |---------------|-----------------------------|--------------------------|